-UCD Ad Astra Performing Arts Drama Scholar and First Year Law Student, Carla Fusciardi offers her advice on applying to UCD’s Ad Astra Performing Arts Scholarship.
+UCD Ad Astra Performing Arts Drama and Law Alumna (2022), Carla Fusciardi Wallace offers her advice on applying to UCD’s Ad Astra Performing Arts Scholarship.
 Read here to find out her advice for applying!

 Only students who are shortlisted for interview are notified.

-All students who are interviewed will be notified of their outcome by June 2019.
+All students who are interviewed will be notified of their outcome by the end of June 2023.